svmiller/svmiller.github.io/_posts/2020-11-16-smarter-ways-to-store-your-wide-data-with-sql-magic-purrr.md

 waves <- as.character(seq(1:6))
 ```

 Now, let's write a function in `map()` that will do the following.
 For each of the waves specified in the `waves` character, we're going to filter the observations to just the United States (`s003 == 840`) and select (for clarity) just the survey wave (`s002`), the country code (`s003 == 840`), the survey year (`s020`).
 More importantly, we're going to grab the respondent's attitude about the justifiability of abortion on a 1-10 scale (`f120`) and the unique identifier (`uid`).
 Then, we're going to condense them into a single "lazy" tibble (`f120_query`) using the `union()` function.
 Here, I want to note, is where having the unique identifier for each row is useful.
 If you don't have the unique identifier, the ensuing query will produce a row of 55 observations for each unique combination of survey wave, country code, survey year, and abortion opinion across all waves.
-We want the raw data, not a summary of them.
+We want the raw data, not a summary of the unique combination of values in them.

 ```r